MarcinOrlowski/laravel-api-response-builder/README.md

     protected static function buildResponse($code, $message, $data = null);

-For example, to remove `locale` field but add server time and timezone to returned response create `MyResponseBuilder.php` file in `app/` folder with content:
+For example, to remove `locale` field but add server time and timezone to returned response, create `MyResponseBuilder.php` file in `app/` folder with the following content:

     <?php